 - In a bowl, whisk together the flour, cornstarch, baking soda, baking powder, and salt.
 Set aside.

-- On low speed, gently mix in the dry flour mixture just until incorporated, scraping down the sides as needed; do not overmix.
-Add coconut and chocolate chips and slowly mix just until combined; again, do not overmix.
-Wrap dough airtight in cling wrap and chill for at least 1 hours, or up to several days in fridge.
+- On medium-low speed, gently mix in the dry flour mixture just until incorporated, scraping down the sides as needed; do not over-mix here.
+Add coconut and chocolate chips and slowly mix just until combined; again, do not over-mix.

-Leftover cookies should be kept in airtight container at room temp up to 5 days.
+- Leftover cookies should be kept in airtight container at moderate room temp several days.
 Baked cookies can be wrapped airtight and frozen for several weeks.

 - See original article for notes about buying and storing shredded coconut flakes.

 Did you make this?

 Leave a comment below and tag @chewoutloud on Instagram

 - Lemony Butter Spritz Cookies – These are fun, cute, and so tasty!